kartikeyshaurya/Sentiments_and_deep_Learning/README.md

 ![](readme/udacity.jpg)
 <br>

-Sometime  i really face to problems that i cannot able to solve alone then i move to stack overflow
+Sometime  i really face silly and diffucult  problems that i cannot able to solve alone then i move to stack overflow

 ![](readme/stackoverflow.png)

 # License
-for the license part , i donot want to carry any right .<br>
-rightfully the excercise belongs to Udacity so see there <br>
+for the license part , i donot want to carry any right . rightfully the excercise belongs to Udacity so see there license.
-license.